 In 2016, Jim Aronson and a group of alumni from the WRCK radio days launched the Rock Media Hall of Fame to recognize past and current students and instructors who have made an impact on SRU and the media industry.

 In 2020, the event was adopted by SRU’s Department of Strategic Communication and Media and Office for Alumni Engagement and renamed as the Communication and Media Hall of Fame.
-The hall of fame now recognizes past and current students from all concentrations the department offers: Advertising, Communication Studies, Converged Journalism, Digital Media, Integrated Marketing Communication, and Public Relations.
+The hall of fame now recognizes past and current students from all concentrations the department offers: Advertising, Communication Studies, Multimedia Journalism, Digital Media, Integrated Marketing Communication, and Public Relations.

 The Evolution of Communication and Media at SRU